C++ Notes

 }

-• Capture Clause: The capture clause [capture] specifies which variables from the surrounding scope are available inside the lambda and how (by value, by reference, etc.).
-It’s possible to capture variables explicitly or implicitly.
+specifies which variables from the surrounding scope are available inside the lambda and how (by value, by reference, etc.).
+It’s possible to capture variables explicitly or implicitly. - Parameters: Similar to regular functions, you can define parameters for the lambda function inside the parentheses

-• Return Type: The -> return_type part is optional.
+part is optional.
 If omitted, the return type is inferred automatically by the compiler based on the return statement in the lambda body.
-For simple lambdas, specifying the return type is often unnecessary.
+For simple lambdas, specifying the return type is often unnecessary. - Function Body: The function body contains the statements that define what the lambda does.
+It is enclosed in

 Examples